 - Dr. Sharp carries a full line of dental care, including floss.

-- Their products are free from fluoride, gluten, parabens, alcohol, SLS, GMOs and are vegan.
+- Their products are free of fluoride, gluten, parabens, alcohol, SLS, GMOs and are vegan.

 - They make your teeth feel squeaky clean and shiny!